krzysu/berlinjs-meteor/readme.md

     $ curl https://install.meteor.com | sh

-then create a new project and run it
+Then create a new project and run it

     $ meteor create meteor-berlinjs
     $ cd meteor-berlinjs
     $ meteor

-go to browser and open `http://localhost:3000/`.
+Go to browser and open `http://localhost:3000/`.

 ## Step 2.
 Packages we need